olmallet81/GALGO-2.0/README.md

 Genetic Algorithm in C++ with template metaprogramming for constrained optimization.

 # Description
 GALGO is a C++ template library, headers only, designed to solve a problem under constraints (or not) by maximizing or minimizing an objective function on given boundaries.
 GALGO can also achieve multi-objective optimization.
 It does not use any external C++ library, only the Standard Template Library.
 GALGO is fast and can use parallelism when required through OpenMP.
 GALGO is flexible and has been written in a way allowing the user to easily add new methods to the genetic algorithm.
 This library already contains some methods for selection, cross-over and mutation among the most widely used.
 The user can choose among these pre-existing methods or create new ones.
-The new version of this library (2.0) is using metaprogramming with variadic templates to allow optimization on an arbitrary number of parameters encoded on different number of bits.
+The new version of this library (2.0) is using metaprogramming with variadic templates and abstraction to allow optimization on an arbitrary number of parameters encoded on different number of bits.

 # Encoding and Decoding Chromosomes
 GALGO is based on chromosomes represented as a binary string of 0 and 1 containing the encoded parameters to be estimated.
 The user is free to choose the number of bits N to encode each one of them within the interval [1,64].
 In the previous version of this library, this number had to be the same for all parameters to be estimated, in the new version 2.0 they can be encoded using a different number of bits.
 When initializing a population of chromosomes, a random 64 bits unsigned integer, we will call it X, will be generated for each parameter to be estimated, X being inside the interval [0,MAXVAL] where MAXVAL is the greatest unsigned integer obtained for the chosen number of bits.
 If the chosen number of bits to represent a gene is N, we will have: